-Timed with the Moto Z Play launch is a new mod: the Hasselblad True Zoom camera.
-It makes your Android phone look and feel like a real camera with 10x zoom and physical controls.
+Coinciding with the Moto Z Play launch is a new mod: the Hasselblad True Zoom camera.
+This makes your Android phone look and feel like a real camera, with 10x zoom and physical controls.

 The Moto Z Play isn't as flashy as the world's-thinnest-title-holding Moto Z, and it doesn't have the durable screen of the Verizon and US-exclusive Moto Z Force.
 It's also less powerful.

-Moto Z Play therefore fixes some of the gripes with the Moto Z, and opens modular smartphone accessories to a whole new audience looking for a cheaper phone.
+The Moto Z Play therefore fixes some of the gripes we had with the Moto Z, and opens modular smartphone accessories to a whole new audience looking for a cheaper phone.
 Let's see if it fits your needs.

 Price and release date

-- Launched on September 8 in the US
+- Launched on September 2016 in the US and UK

 - $449 or £369 unlocked without carrier restrictions